tripletTrouble/abp-todo/README.md

 ## Installation

-The step of installation are explained bellow:
+The step of installation are explained below:

 1. Clone this repository into your local machine, please fullfil the requirement above.
 2. Navigate into folder that you have been cloned.